mholtkamp/octave/Documentation/Lua/Nodes/3D/Node.md

 Check if this node's transform is replicated.

 Sig: `transformReplicated = Node:IsTransformReplicated()`
- - Ret: `boolean transformReplicated` true if trasnform is replicated
+ - Ret: `boolean transformReplicated` true if transform is replicated
 ---
 ### ForceReplication
 Forcefully replicate properties of this node on the next network update, even if nothing has changed.